Our Story

 Bonnie

-Our family began with a Golden Retriever named Bindi.
+Our fluff family began with a mischievous Golden Retriever named Bindi.
 When Bindi looked you in the eyes, it felt like she was staring into your soul.
-It would warm your heart every time.
 Such a brave, wise old soul, Bindi had been here before.
-She had a way to make the simple things in life the most important, enjoyable and memorable.
+She had a way of making the simple things in life the most important, enjoyable, and memorable.

-Our desire to spend more quality time with Bindi led us to where we are today.
-We took a deep breath, crossed our fingers and toes and left our previous careers behind to open a pet boutique with a difference in her honour.
+Our desire to spend more quality time with Bindi led us to the decision to take a risk and open a pet accessory shop in her honour.
 A rare opportunity in the nostalgic Blue Mountains Village of Leura was our chance.
-The catch?
-A historic unused upstairs apartment had become available as a retail space.
+A historic, unused upstairs apartment had become available as a retail space.
 Untested and unwanted, we were crazy enough to take it on.
 You had to walk down an alleyway, around the back of the building and up a staircase to get to the shop.
-You also needed to lower your head walking up the stairs to avoid headbutting the ceiling.
-We had to consider issuing protective helmets as a condition of entry. 🙂
+You also needed to lower your head while walking up the stairs to avoid hitting your head on the ceiling.

-This business should have failed at the front door, but we were determined and had a vision.
-A vision that created a unique Pet Boutique (The Leura Doggie Store), a place for innovative, new, exclusive premium Australian and international pet brands.
+This business should have failed at the front door, but we were determined, had a vision to create a place for innovative, new, premium Australian and international pet brands.
 The best part?
-We could take Bindi to work with us every day.
+When we would leave for work every day, Bindi would come with us, excited to spend the day managing her store.

 A natural-born leader from day one, Bindi would be the first out the farm gate, leading her siblings down to the dam for a swim, and a roll around in the mud.
-Like everything in life, Bindi embraced her new role as Founder and CEO of the Leura Doggie Store.
+Like everything in life, Bindi embraced her new role as Founder and CEO.
 There was no doubt she was the boss lady.
 Bindi girl would greet you at the top of the stairs, wagging her tail while holding Scratette the FuzzYard flea.
-She would then give you a guided tour through the shop which usually involved making a beeline to the treat section.
+She would then give you a guided tour through the shop, which usually involved making a beeline for the treat section.
 Every day was a new adventure.

-It was time for Bindi to appoint a second in charge (2IC) and a brother to share her life.
+It was time for Bindi to appoint a second-in-command (2IC) and a brother to share her life.
 And so a little earth angel in disguise arrived.
 He was fluffy, cheeky, a little bit naughty and very cute.
 His name was Bobby.

 The bond between them was very special.
 Bobby idolized his big sister, he had no concept of personal space.
 He knew he was safe, a big sister to protect and love him.
 Bob unwrapped a new level of vibrance and youthfulness in Bindi.